Libertyville, Illinois: Geography

-According to the 2010 census, the village has a total area of 9.16 sqmi, of which 8.81 sqmi (or 96.28%) is land and 0.35 sqmi (or 3.72%) is water.
+According to the 2021 census gazetteer files, Libertyville has a total area of 9.16 sqmi, of which 8.81 sqmi (or 96.19%) is land and 0.35 sqmi (or 3.81%) is water.

 The Des Plaines River forms much of the eastern boundary of the village.
 Other bodies of water include Butler Lake, Liberty Lake, and Lake Minear.

 Libertyville's main street is Milwaukee Avenue (Illinois Route 21).
 The main automobile route to Chicago is via Interstate 94 (the Tri-State Tollway and the Edens Expressway); Chicago's Loop is approximately 45 minutes away.
-The main Metra rail station sits at the northern edge of downtown off Milwaukee Avenue, and serves the Milwaukee District/North Line running from Union Station in Chicago to Fox Lake.
+The main Metra rail station sits at the northern edge of downtown off Milwaukee Avenue, and serves the Milwaukee District North Line running from Union Station in Chicago to Fox Lake.
 The same line is served by another Metra station at Prairie Crossing, near the boundary of Libertyville and Grayslake.
-The Prairie Crossing station also serves Metra's North Central Line, with service from Union Station to Antioch.
+Prairie Crossing station also serves Metra's North Central Service, with service from Union Station to Antioch.